 Step Eight – Pour milk into cup if making a milk based coffee

 Step Ten – Enjoy!

-Instead, cafe’s and professional baristas work off what are called espresso recipes.
-These typically consist of a dose weight (how much coffee you put into your portafilter), a yield weight (how many grams of coffee comes out), and an extraction time.
+Instead, cafe’s and professional baristas work off what is called an espresso recipe.
+An espresso recipe typically consist of a dose weight (how much coffee you put into your portafilter), a yield weight (how many grams of coffee comes out), and an extraction time.
 So a typical espresso recipe would be 18g dose for a 36g yield in 26-30 seconds.
-In a sense, espresso recipes are a way to up your espresso game once you have a hold on the basics.
+In a sense, an espresso recipes is a way to up your espresso game once you have a hold on the basics.

-The advantage of recipes is that they have usually been worked out by the experts, make a more enjoyable cup of coffee, and mean that you can more easily replicate that ripper coffee.
-The recipe you choose will in part depend on the size of your portafilter.
+The advantage of an espresso recipe is that it will have usually been worked out by the experts, make a more enjoyable cup of coffee, and mean that you can more easily replicate that ripper coffee.
+The espresso recipe you choose will in part depend on the size of your portafilter.
 It is worth being aware that most commercial recipes are for commercial sized (58mm) portafilters which may or may not be true for your espresso machine.
 So for our Breville Infuser which has a 54mm portafilter the recipe we aim for is 16g in, 32g out in 24 seconds.

 Because of the precise nature of recipes they really do require an accurate set of scales and are more easily done if you grind your own beans.
 As mentioned earlier, this is a great way to step up your coffee game.

 Pitfalls For Those Using an Espresso Recipe (Advanced)